Expansion to the Job Support Scheme announced

 When premises re-open, employers can claim under the JSS for firms facing reduced demand (as set out in our previous article).

 Employees cannot be made redundant or put on notice of redundancy during the period within which the employer is claiming the grant for that employee.

 How long will the expansion to the scheme last?

 The scheme will begin on 1 November and will be available for six months, with a review point in January.
-Employers will be able to claim from December 2020.
+Employers will be able to claim in arrears from 8 December 2020.

 There is a reminder to employers that HMRC will check claims and withhold or reclaim any claims that are found to be fraudulent or based on incorrect information.
 In addition, HMRC intend to publish the name of employers who have used the scheme, and employees will be able to find out if their employer has claimed for the under the scheme.